Flansi/BankSim/README.md

 # BankSim

-BankSim is a small banking website built with [Flask](https://flask.palletsprojects.com/).
+BankSim is a small banking website for **Wien ONline-Bank** built with [Flask](https://flask.palletsprojects.com/).
 It features a basic login and registration system and several HTML pages in German for various banking services.

 ## Setup